 - Ben Beadle, CEO of the NRLA

-The Decent Homes Standard has played a key role in setting the minimum standards that social homes must meet since the early 2000s, and in 2021 the Conservative Government committed via its Levelling Up white paper, to upgrade this.
+The DHS has played a key role in setting the minimum standards that social homes must meet since the early 2000s, and in 2021 the Conservative Government committed via its Levelling Up white paper, to upgrade this.

 The most recent update before that was in 2006 when the definition of a ‘decent home’ changed to reflect the Housing Health and Safety Rating System (HHSRS), which replaced the Housing Fitness Standard that year.